codecommandos25/seo_project/readme.md

 ## Usage

-To use the project, follow these steps:
+To use the projects, follow these steps:

 1. [Step 1]
 2. [Step 2]